2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 print(r2.hex())
 ```

-Ciphers that use the OFB mode don't resist against the *known-plaintext attack*.
-In the OFB mode, the first part uses the IV which passes a block cipher with an encryption key to generate an output stream.
+Ciphers that use the OFB mode don't resist the *known-plaintext attack*.
+In the OFB mode, the first part uses the IV along with an encryption key which serves as input to a block cipher that generates an output stream.
 Then, we XOR this output stream with the plaintext and obtain the ciphertext.
 But if the IV is used more than once, the same output stream will be used in the XOR operation with the plaintext and that is very unsafe.
 So if an attacker can find the output stream, all they need to do is to XOR the ciphertext with the output stream and that will produce the plaintext.
 In our case, we have access to a plaintext message P1 and the corresponding ciphertext (C1).
 If we XOR those two (variable `r1`), we obtain the output stream.
 And by XORing the second ciphertext (C2) with the previously obtained output stream, we get the plaintext of the C2 cipher (variable `r2`, in hexadecimal format).
 Finally, to obtain it on ASCII, we use the `xxd` with flags `-r` and `-p` to reverse the content in hexadecimal and print it in ASCII format.
 An execution example can be found here:

 ```
 ┌──(kali㉿kali)-[~/…/category-crypto/Crypto_Encryption/Labsetup/Files]